nkleinmann/nkleinmann/README.md

 ### Hi 👋

+I'm a Software Developer with a background in computer science and math education.
+Currently working with JavaScript, React, TypeScript, NodeJS, C#, and AWS.
+Passionate about making applications enjoyable for every user.
+I have experience as a scrum master and increasing collaboration and processes on a team.
+I enjoy learning something new every day.

+### Contact 📫

-Please contact me with any questions or ideas for collaboration! 📫
+Please contact me with any questions or ideas for collaboration!

 [Linkedin](https://www.linkedin.com/in/nicolekleinmann/)